Adjara

 Adjara is home to the Adjarians, a regional subgroup of Georgians.
-The name can be spelled in a number of ways, including Ajara, Ajaria, Adjaria, Adzharia, Atchara and Achara.
+The name can be spelled in a number of ways: Ajara, Ajaria, Adjaria, Adzharia, Atchara and Achara.
 Under the Soviet Union, Adjara was part of the Georgian Soviet Socialist Republic as the Adjarian ASSR.
 The autonomous status of Adjara is guaranteed under article 6 of the Treaty of Kars.

 History

-Adjara has been part of Colchis and Caucasian Iberia since ancient times.
+Adjara was a part of Georgian polities, Colchis and Caucasian Iberia, since ancient times.
 Colonized by Greeks in the 5th century BC, the region fell under Rome in the 2nd century BC.
-It became part of the Lazica before being incorporated into the Kingdom of Abkhazia in the 8th century AD, the latter led unification of Georgian monarchy in the 11th century.
+It became part of the kingdom of Lazica before being incorporated into the Kingdom of Abkhazia in the 8th century AD, the latter led unification of Georgian monarchy in the 11th century.

-The Ottomans conquered the area in 1614.
-The people of Adjara gradually converted to Islam in this period.
-The Ottomans were forced to cede Adjara to the expanding Russian Empire in 1878.